 Students learn how to produce the elements that are essential to broadcast news: the VO (Voiceover), the news package and the interview profile.
 An understanding of, and an ability to create these elements are central to success as a digital journalist.
-During teacher-supervised Production Workshops, the process of producing, shooting, interviewing, and sound recording for news projects is put into practice prior to going out into the field.
-Students learn some of the most basic concepts of broadcast journalism, as in the various distribution platforms and the distinction between those who actively report the news (reporters, producers. cameramen/women), and those who and analyze comment news events (columnists, bloggers, citizen journalists).
+During teacher-supervised Production Workshops, process of producing, interviewing, and sound recording for news projects is put into practice prior to going out into the field.
+Students learn some of the most basic concepts of broadcast journalism, as in the various distribution platforms and the distinction between those who actively report the news (reporters, producers. cameramen/women), and those who comment and analyze news (columnists, bloggers, citizen journalists).
 Students are also prepared for the job market through an overview of the evolution and changing nature of broadcast news.
-The concept of digital journalism is explored, with special attention paid to the convergence of journalism and technology, the tools used by digital journalists, the potential and limits of various distribution platforms, and the digital journalist's relationship to news organizations, along with the importance of journalistic ethics.
+The concept of digital journalism is explored, with special attention paid to the convergence of journalism and technology, the tools used by digital journalists, the potential and limits of various distribution platforms, and the digital relationship journalist's organizations, along with the importance of journalistic ethics.